emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-swagger-ui.md

 ### 3.3 Testing with Swagger UI

-Furthermore there is a try it out button.
+Furthermore, there is a try-it-out button.
 After you have pressed this button you will see a button called Execute appear.
 By pressing this button you will test the API Gateway functionality.

 <p align="center"><img src="../../img/microlearning/ml-swagger-ui--swagger-ui-execute-try-it-out.png"></p>

-The Swagger UI will give feedback based on what happened after you have pressed the button execute
+The Swagger UI will give feedback based on what happened after you have pressed the button to execute

 <p align="center"><img src="../../img/microlearning/ml-swagger-ui--feedback-inswagger-ui.png"></p>

 ## 4. Assignment

 Run your API Gateway locally and access the Swagger UI via the browser.
-Authenticate yourself and test atleast one operation.
+Authenticate yourself and test at least one operation.
 This assignment can be completed with the help of the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways